The Season 45 performance calendar is as follows:

 Is the theater seating at full capacity?
 What if I’m sitting too close to a stranger, can I move?ExpandCollapse

 At this time, the theater is seating at full capacity.
 If you would like to request to move into a different empty seat, please speak with the box office on the day of your ticketed performance.
 Reseating is not guaranteed and is at the discretion of House Management.

-Concessions will be available for purchase on site at the Harris Theater but may only be consumed in the lobby.
+Yes, concessions will be available for purchase on site at the Harris Theater and may be consumed inside the theater.
 Outside food and beverages are not permitted in the theater.
 Patrons will be asked to dispose of any outside food or beverage when they enter the venue.